 The most well-known example of a Vinyasa Flow yoga sequence, or “flow” for short, is “surya namaskar”.
 This Sanskrit term translates to “sun salutation”.
 “Ashtanga”, meaning “eight limbs”, is another type of flow class.
 If you’ve taken a Power Yoga class it was probably a flow, too.

 Flow classes typically look like a dance because of how you, the student, use your body to move gracefully from one yoga pose to another.

-Vinyasa Flow can refer to a particular sequence of movements (surya namaskar, for example), the concept of syncing movement with breath, or a type of yoga asana class.
+The term “Vinyasa Flow” can also refer to a particular sequence of movements.
+For example, surya namaskar.
+Others might be referring to the concept of syncing movement with breath.
+Finally, some might use the phrase to describe a type of yoga asana class.

 At Shanti Yoga we teach flow classes to our drop-ins and teacher trainers as long as we know they can physically handle it.
-It’s a more difficult practice since you’re tensing your muscles to transition between poses.
-This is more strain on the body than a Hatha yoga class.
+Are you interested in taking a vinyasa flow class?
+Learn more here about flows during a Shanti Yoga Teacher Training.